brumar/SRS-Simulations/article.md

 ![workload ratio and retention cost](./images/all_compare_ret_load_30y_0c.png)
 ![optimal factors](./images/all_factors_30y_0c.png)

 Optimal IMs and their outcomes are very sensitive to the user default success rate.
-Interestingly enough SM2 is closed to the optimal choice for cards that have an initial success rate below 75%.
+Interestingly enough SM2 (black line on the optimal factors plot) is closed to the optimal choice for cards that have an initial success rate below 75%.

 #### 70% success rate